 5. Capital One: Kids Savings

 Capital One’s Kids Savings Account offers an APY of 0.30% on all balances, providing a consistent rate to help the kid grow their money.
-There are no monthly maintenance fees and no minimum balance requirements either.
+There are no monthly maintenance fees or overdraft fees and no minimum balance requirements either.
 The account doesn’t have a minimum initial deposit.

 Once the kid turns 18, the account is automatically converted into a Capital One 360 Savings account, provided that the terms and conditions of the new account can be safely met.

 6. First Internet Bank: Tomorrow’s Tycoons